adamonelife/ccg-hr-dashboard/README.md

-**When Yasmin/Gloria need their own logins:** replace the single `ADMIN_PASSWORD` check in `lib/auth.mjs` with a per-user lookup (a "Users" tab in a Sheet is enough at this scale), and add a `role` field to the session payload so handlers can gate finance-only vs. HR-only data.
+**When Yasmin/Gloria need their own logins:** replace the single `ADMIN_PASSWORD` check in `lib/auth.mjs` with a per-user lookup (a "Users" tab in a Sheet is enough at this scale).
+The `role` field already exists on the session payload (Adam's session is hard-coded to `role: 'administrator'` today) and `requireRole(...roles)` in `lib/auth.mjs` is already wired up — extending to multi-user is mostly about the login/lookup step, not the permission-checking plumbing.

 ## Adding a new endpoint

-1. Write the handler in `lib/whatever.mjs` (copy `lib/example-sheets-handler.mjs`
-   if it needs Google Sheets).
+1. Write the handler in `lib/whatever.mjs`, importing from `lib/sheets-client.mjs` if it needs Google Sheets (see `lib/employees.mjs` for the pattern: define a headers array matching the sheet tab, use `readRange`/`appendRow`/`updateRow`).
-2. Import it in `api/[[...path]].mjs` and add it to the `routes` object, wrapped in `requireAuth(...)` unless it's genuinely public.
+2. Import it in `api/[[...path]].mjs` and add it to the `routes` object, wrapped in `requireAuth(...)` or `requireRole(...)(...)` unless it's genuinely public.
 3. If it needs the raw body (webhook signature verification), add its route name to `RAW_BODY_ROUTES`.